Find out what soccer goal size you need. Soccer goal dimensions vary by age group and skill level.

 As an Amazon associate, soccer-for-kids receives a small commission for qualifying purchases.
 There is no cost to you.

 As an example I did a quick soccer goal comparison of 3 different vendors of youth soccer equipment.
-I got the prices for 4 ft. foldable Pugg nets.
+I got the prices for small 4 ft. foldable Pugg nets.
 You can see the results below at the time of the search.

 When I was in 8th grade (which is when I first started to play) I was motivated to improve my skills and wanted a net in my own yard so I could get lots of practice in.
 I literally tied my own net out of cotton string and built a makeshift goal that was about 10 x 6.